w001rid/Spring2022-CEG2410/Projects/Project2/RAID.md

 In `RAID.md` document:

 - RAID type choosen
-Raid0
+-Raid0
 - Summary of pros and cons for type chosen
-Pros: Data replicationand access is faster because data is split between both drives
+-Pros: Data replicationand access is faster because data is split between both drives
-Cons: There is no redundancy so if one drive fails the whole raid fails
+-Cons: There is no redundancy so if one drive fails the whole raid fails
 - Command to build array
-sudo mdadm --create --verbose /dev/md/raid0 --level=0 --raid-devices=3 /dev/xvdh  /dev/xvdi  /dev/xvdj
+-sudo mdadm --create --verbose /dev/md/raid0 --level=0 --raid-devices=3 /dev/xvdh  /dev/xvdi  /dev/xvdj

 ## Part 2 - get info